hecko-yes/hecko.my.to/style-guide/index.md

 i write in all lowercase by default, not making exceptions for the pronoun `i` nor proper names (except toki pona ones) when capitalization does occur it's usually used for emphasis (e.g. `it just Doesn't Work Like That`)

+## numbers

+i almost always write numbers as digits, except in compounds like `twofold` and such

 ## punctuation

 general rule: punctuation represents not only grammar things but also how the text would be intonated if it were spoken